Strain correlation functions in isotropic elastic bodies: Large wavelength limit for two-dimensional systems: Summary of isotropic tensor fields

-Isotropic tensors of different order are discussed, e.g., in Sec.~2.5.6 of Ref.~\cite{TadmorCMTBook}.
+\paragraph*{General structure of tensors.} Isotropic tensors of different order are discussed, e.g., in Sec.~2.5.6 of Ref.~\cite{TadmorCMTBook}.
 Due to Eq.~(\ref{eq_ten_iso_oddnumber_vanish}) all such tensors of odd order must vanish.
 The finite isotropic tensors of lowest order are thus

-where $k_1$, $i_1$ and $i_2$ are invariant scalars.
+with $k_1$, $i_1$ and $i_2$ being invariant scalars.
 Please note that all symmetries stated above hold, especially also Eq.~(\ref{eq_ten_iso_oddnumber_vanish}).
 Note that the symmetry Eq.~(\ref{eq_ten_sym_A}) was used for the second relation, Eq.~(\ref{eq_ten_ten_o4}).
 Importantly, this implies that only {\em two} coefficients are needed for a forth-order isotropic tensor.
-As a consequence, the elastic modulus tensor $\Eabcd$ is completely described by {\em two} elastic moduli, say $\lambda$ and $\mu$ (cf. Sec.~\ref{app_elastmacro}).
+As a consequence, the elastic modulus tensor $\Eabcd$ is completely described by {\em two} elastic moduli (cf. Sec.~\ref{app_comp_elastmacro}).